Garage Door Torsion Spring Safety Tips

 Basic springs may have a service duty of about 10,000 cycles, which for many people might be 5-7 years of service.
 Heavy-duty springs may allow 50,000 to 100,000 cycles.
 If the warranty on your garage door is only 5 years then you might have one of the more basic springs.

 You may need garage door torsion spring adjustment or replacement if the door closes improperly, too fast or too slowly.

 Replacement or Adjustment is Not for the Average DIYer

-Since a garage door torsion spring is positioned above the door opening, the only easy access is when the garage door is closed.
-This is when a garage door torsion spring is bearing the heaviest load and must be given the most respect.
-Loosening a spring’s anchor bolt without the proper precautions can cause the garage door torsion spring to release all of its stored energy in a fraction of a second.
-If a wrench or winding bar is improperly positioned during this sudden release, they could be catapulted with speeds approaching supersonic velocity.
-Anyone or thing in that missile’s path is going to be in for a big surprise.
+Since a garage door torsion spring is positioned above the door opening, your only easy access is when the garage door is closed.
+However, this is also the time that a garage door torsion spring is bearing the heaviest load and must be given the most respect.
+Loosening a spring’s anchor bolt without the proper precautions can cause the garage door torsion spring to release all its stored energy in a fraction of a second.
+If a wrench or winding bar is improperly positioned during this sudden release, it could be catapulted with speeds approaching supersonic velocity.
+Anyone or anything in that missile’s path is going to be in for a big surprise.

 This Tiger has Two Heads

-Some homeowners pick up the phone or search great Web sites (like this one) to find skilled and qualified service professionals for adjusting or replacing garage door torsion springs; others may spends many hours researching and planning to complete the task themselves.
+Some homeowners pick up the phone or search the internet to find skilled and qualified service professionals for adjusting or replacing garage door torsion springs; others may spend many hours researching and planning to complete the task themselves.
 Whatever camp you’re in, garage door torsion springs need to be treated with caution and respect.

 This article is the eighth in a series on garage-related stuff that I have written for Networx.
 Other topics include cable and roller maintenance, garage door sensors, garage door balancing, cleaning and protecting garage doors and other basic care.

 Looking for a Pro?
 Call us(866) 441-6648